alirezahabib/alirezahabib.github.io/index.md

 # Hello 👋,

-I'm Alireza Habibzadeh, a 4<sup>th</sup> year undergraduate student at Sharif University of Technology, studying computer engineering and physics.
+I'm Alireza Habibzadeh, an undergraduate student at Sharif University of Technology, double majoring in computer engineering and physics.

 I also had the incredible opportunity to contribute to research at the [Laboratory of Photonic Integrated Circuits and Quantum Measurements (LPQM)](https://www.epfl.ch/labs/k-lab/){:target="_blank"}